 My research examines how language, perspective, and context can reflect and promote basic psychological processes—from emotion regulation to persuasion to identity conflict.
-Here are some of my findings:
+Here are some of my recent findings:

 What are the basic mechanisms that allow people to regulate their thoughts, feelings and behaviors?